peetamyuktha/Stock-Management/README.md

-# inventory-management
+# Stock-management

-# Inventory Management System
+# Stock Management System

-This is a simple Inventory Management System implemented in Python using MySQL database for storage.
-It allows three types of users: Admin, Customer, and Supplier to interact with the inventory.
+This is a simple Stock Management System implemented in Python using MySQL database for storage.
+It allows three types of users: Admin, Customer, and Supplier to interact with the stock.

 ## Features